gerstl/petalinux-systemc-docker/README.md

 # petalinux-systemc-docker

-Copy systemc-2.3.3.tar.gz file to this folder.
+Forked from https://github.com/z4yx/petalinux-docker, and with additional input from https://github.com/Sparkles-Qemu/qemu_vp_builder

-Copy petalinux-v2020.2-final-installer.run file to this folder.
+To build the image, copy systemc-2.3.3.tar.gz and petalinux-v2020.2-final-installer.run files to this folder.
 Then run:

 `docker build -t petalinux-systemc:2020.2 .`